khushii-17/assessment-streamoid/README.md

 Notes:

-- Clients should now expect a paginated `Page[Product]` response instead of a raw list.
-Update any callers that previously assumed a bare JSON array.
+- Expect a paginated `Page[Product]` response instead of a raw list.
 - The implementation details: `backend/main.py` calls `add_pagination(app)`, `requirements.txt` includes `fastapi-pagination`, and `backend/routes/products.py` uses `paginate(products)` with `response_model=Page[Product]`.
 - If you need different defaults or pagination styles (limit/offset), `fastapi-pagination` can be configured; see the library docs for customization.